-During the year under review the Company recorded a profit of EUR 337.715.813.
-In the previous financial year (2021) a loss recorded amounted EUR 13.601.433.
+During the year under review the Company recorded a profit of EUR 275.534.323.
+In the previous financial year (2022) a profit recorded amounted EUR 337.715.813.

 Related party transactions

 The Bank's shareholding structure

 Eurobank Ergasias Services and Holdings S.A.
 (Eurobank Holdings) is the parent company of Eurobank S.A. (the Bank).
 The Board of Directors (BoD) of Eurobank Holdings is the same as the BoD of the Bank and part of the key management personnel (KMP) of the Bank provides services to Eurobank Holdings according to the terms of the relevant agreement between the two entities.